 I loved the recipe so much that I wanted to share it with you all!
 I think it’s a perfect salad for summer when you have guests over or for work as you don’t have to heat anything up.
-It’s also quite nice the next day as the sauce really marinates everything quite nicely.
+It’s also quite lovely the next day as the sauce marinates everything quite nicely.
 You can easily add this to your work lunch rotation!

-The dressing is what really makes ties it together and oh how amazing it is!
+The dressing is what makes ties it together and oh how amazing it is!
 Thanks to my sister Vanja for sharing this one with us.
 I hope I’ve done it justice.

 - 1 packet of kelp noodles (450gr)